MTstateIntroStats/IntroStatTextbook/docs/02-eda.md

 * Probabilities and sample proportions can be either **unconditional** or **conditional**.
 An unconditional probability or proportion is a proportion measured on the entire population; whereas a conditional probability or proportion is a proportion measured on a subgroup of the population.
 When computing probabilities using a contingency table, unconditional probabilities are computed by dividing a cell total by the overall total; conditional probabilities are computed by dividing a cell total by a row or column total.

 * Two variables are **associated** when the behavior of one variable depends on the value of the other variable.
 For two categorical variables, this occurs when some or all of the conditional proportions in each category of one variable change across categories of the other variable.
 Two quantitative variables are associated when a trend is apparent on a scatterplot.
-Recall from Chapter @\ref(#intro-to-data), *association does not imply causation*!
+Recall from Chapter \@ref(intro-to-data), *association does not imply causation*!

 * When describing the **distribution** of a single quantitative variable on a histogram, dot plot, or box plot, we look for (1) center, (2) variability, (3) shape, and (4) outliers.